Remembering the men from the Kingsdown and Creekside Cluster

 Killed in Action

 George's Medal Card shows a death year of 12th April 1916 (incorrect) instead of 1915 (as recorded by the CWGC and newspapers - see right, Dover Express of 14th May 1915).
-His wife's name also varies from record to record - Annie Mary and Mary Ann (nee Seagar, of Sheerness).
-Indeed, both variations appear in one record of William Pile's effects that were forwarded to his widow at the time of her husband's death and after the War (the War Gratuity awarded after the war for those serving and killed overseas).
+His wife's name also varies from record to record - Annie Mary and Mary Ann (nee Seagars) of the Isle of Sheppey.
+Indeed, both of the first two variations appear in one record of William Pile's effects that were forwarded to his widow at the time of her husband's death and after the War (the War Gratuity awarded after the war for those serving and killed overseas).

 Very little is known of this man or his links with Teynham Parish.
 William was born into humble circumstances.
 His father (James William) was born to Elizabeth Pile (no husband indicated).
-As a child of 9 (1871 Census), William's father was an inmate of the Hollingbourne Union workhouse, mother's whereabouts not known.
+Elizabeth must have lived in very straightened circumstances.
+In the 1871 Census, we find William's father, James (aged 9), as a child inmate of the Hollingbourne Union workhouse, mother's whereabouts not known, although James's appearance on the books of Hollingbourne may suggest she was local to that Parish as most Parishes resisted taking on inmates who were natives from other Parishes?
 It does seem that as soon as he could, he sought work as a Barge Waterman.
-It may be speculated that his apparent absence from the 1881 Census is explained by his life aboard barges?
-Or there may just be a transcription error somewhere along the line?
+It may be speculated that James's apparent absence from the 1881 Census is explained by his life aboard barges?
+Or there may just be a transcription error somewhere along the line that we have been unable to capture?

-The name "W. Pile" appears in the context of the Faversham Regatta - Whitstable Times and Herne Bay Herald (reported 31 August 1907): His association with the Faversham water-front makes it likely this is the same man:
+Moving on to William, the name "W. Pile" appears in the context of the Faversham Regatta - Whitstable Times and Herne Bay Herald (reported 31 August 1907).
+His association with the Faversham water-front through his father makes it likely this is our man:

 "The banks of the Creek and the swing bridge were thronged with people on Saturday last (25th August) when what is known as Faversham Regatta took place, the object being to assist the funds of the Cottage Hospital....most of the events were of an amusing description and caused considerable merriment....Tub Race - 1st prize, hair cut and shave for six months, presented by Mr. Ledner, 2nd ditto for three months, also presented by Mr. Ledner.
 This event also created much merriment as the competitors had great difficulty in keeping their tubs afloat.
 W. Pile was first and S. Ackhurst second."

-So, it is not at all clear what his connection was with Teynham, where he is commemorated.
+So, it is not at all clear what his connection was with Teynham Parish, where he is commemorated.
 There are no substantial military records to explain the link.
-Sometimes, the "place of residence" recorded for Teynham men is given as "Sittingbourne" - the Index Card for "Soldiers Died in the Great War, 1914-1919" shows William as born in Faversham, recruited in Sittingbourne, living in Sittingbourne.
+Quite often, the "place of residence" recorded for Teynham men is given as "Sittingbourne" - the Index Card for "Soldiers Died in the Great War, 1914-1919" shows William as born in Faversham, recruited in Sittingbourne, living in Sittingbourne.
 This is the only plausible evidence for a Teynham link.
-His life aboard barges perhaps suggests Conyer, but we have not found any records to help make a case.
+His life aboard barges perhaps suggests Conyer or Oare, but we have not found any records to help make a case.
+The connection with Sheerness through his wife may help explain their presence at Teynham Parish.
 However, he is confirmed as a "Teynham man" when his death is briefly noted in the Faversham and North East Kent News of 5th June 1915.

 The B.E.F.
 (British Expeditionary Force) was made up of serving and experienced ex-soldiers who were needed to 'hit the ground running'.
 Their role was to hold back the German army while Territorial Forces were recruited and trained to swell the numbers of men available in Europe.
 At the same time troops from overseas dominions were recalled to the European theatre where possible.